open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 ## Summary

-We reported on the performance of a number of OTel-Arrow Exporter configurations, in each case offering substantial compression benefits compared with the OpenTelemetry OTLP encoding and without sacrificing reliability or scalability.
+We reported on the performance of a number of OTel-Arrow exporter configurations, in each case offering substantial compression benefits compared with the OpenTelemetry OTLP encoding and without sacrificing reliability or scalability.
 Using ServiceNow Cloud Observability’s internal traces and logs